A Dallas Cowboys football blog

 Then his perfectly placed pass for Lamb in the end zone as the former Sooner did the number #88 proud with a one-handed catch.

 In his two starts this year, Rush has had quarterback ratings of 95.5 and 98.2 (on a scale from one to 100, with 50 being average) per Pro Football Reference, while throwing for 450 yards and two touchdowns with zero turnovers.
-The is doing its job, only allowing one sack in both games, that helps too.
+The offensive line is doing its job, only allowing one sack in both games, that helps too.

 While there is no quarterback controversy in Dallas (sorry, Jerry), Rush is putting himself in the shop window of other NFL teams by doing the simple things well and managing the game which bodes well for Dallas.